Teaching Your Teen about Money

 One solution?
 Encourage your teen to get a part-time job that will enable him or her to earn money for expenses.
 Here are some things you might want to discuss with your teen when he or she begins working:

-- Agree on what your child's pay should be used for.
-Now that your teen is working, will he or she need to help out with car insurance or clothing expenses, or do you want your teen to earmark a portion of each paycheck for college?
+- Agree on what your child’s pay should be used for.
+Now that your teen is working, will he or she need to help out with car insurance or clothing expenses?
+Do you want your teen to earmark a portion of each paycheck for college?

 - Talk to your teen about taxes.
 Show your child how FICA taxes and regular income taxes can take a bite out of his or her take-home pay.

 - Introduce your teen to the concept of paying yourself first.
 Encourage your teen to deposit a portion of every paycheck in a savings account before spending any of it.

 A teen who is too young to get a job outside the home can make extra cash by babysitting or doing odd jobs for you, neighbors, or relatives.
 This money can supplement any allowance you choose to hand out, enabling your young teen to get a taste of financial independence.